bobbylight/DragonWarriorJS/README.md

 version of `Tiled` when editing these files, as the XML schema of the `.tmx` file format changes over time.
 The game is currently being built using 1.8.4.

 All maps follow the same conventions and structure.
+All data should be typed, but typing is improving over time and isn't doc'd except in code.
 Layers include:

 * `tileLayer` - The actual map graphics.
 Constitutes most of what you see.
 * `tileLayer2` (optional) - A second layer of tiles.
 Used for the inside